Israel Says 170 Terrorists Killed in Shifa Hospital Raid

 Israel faced heavy criticism last November when troops first raided the hospital.
 The troops uncovered tunnels there, which they said had been used as command and control centers by Hamas.

+Israeli forces shot and killed Palestinian pharmacologist Mohammad Al-Nono outside Al Shifa hospital after they ordered him to evacuate, along with some colleagues, his family said.
+A member of the family said they learned about his death from other doctors.
+The Israeli military had no immediate comment.

+Nono is the brother of Taher Al-Nono, who serves as the media adviser to Hamas' political chief Ismail Haniyeh.

-Hamas media said on Saturday that elsewhere in Gaza City, several Palestinians were killed and wounded at the Kuwait roundabout while they waited for aid trucks.
+Hamas media said 19 Palestinians were killed in Gaza City on Saturday and several others wounded at the Kuwait roundabout while they waited for aid trucks.

+"We survived death, they shot at us, there are many martyrs, there are many injured, we almost died to get our children a bite to eat," said Alaa al-Khoudary, a resident of Gaza City who had just returned from the Kuwait roundabout carrying a bag of aid.

+The Israeli military said the incident was being investigated, but "preliminary findings have determined that there was no aerial strike against the convoy, nor were there incidents found of IDF forces firing at the people at the aid convoy."

 In Rafah, where over a million people have been sheltering, health officials said an Israeli air strike on a house killed eight people and wounded others.

-The Israeli military said that it killed at least 20 terrorists in air strikes and close-encounter combat in central Gaza and in the southern area of Khan Younis.
+The Israeli military said it killed at least 20 gunmen in air strikes and close-encounter combat in central Gaza and in the southern area of Khan Younis.

+U.N.
+Sec.
+Gen. Antonio Guterres visited the Egyptian side of the Rafah crossing on Saturday.

+It was time for Israel to give an "ironclad commitment" for unfettered access to humanitarian goods throughout Gaza, said Guterres, who also called for an immediate humanitarian ceasefire and the release of Israeli hostages held in Gaza.

 More than 32,000 Palestinians have been killed since the start of Israel's offensive in the Gaza Strip, according to health authorities in the Hamas-ruled enclave.